dennismarye/Yuki-dex-lib/README.md

 ### Steps to add new exchange to DexLib

 1. Fork [paraswap-dex-lib](https://github.com/paraswap/paraswap-dex-lib) to your organization or personal account.
-2. Clone the repository locally and create a branch with appropriate name (eg: `feature/super-dex`)
+2. Clone the repository locally and create a branch with an appropriate name (eg: `feature/super-dex`)
 3. Install the repository dependencies using:

 ```bash